 Allergic to coconut?
 Use shea butter and olive oil instead or omit liquid ingredients and use as a tooth powder.

 Mineral Addition Ingredients for Coconut Oil Toothpaste Recipe (1/8th Part):

 This raw powder comes from bean-like seeds that help make chocolate.
-Because this raw seed powder is rich in minerals, it reduces cavities and strengthen tooth enamel.
+Because this raw seed powder is rich in minerals, it reduces cavities and strengthens tooth enamel.

 Flavor Ingredients for Coconut Oil Toothpaste Recipe (1/16th Part):